-- V Tuition fees.
-Some students may be eligible for airfares and a stipend. - T Determined by normal course duration - C This award is for international students from selected countries only.
-Information should be obtained from Australian Diplomatic Posts.
+V Tuition fees.
+Some students may be eligible for airfares and a stipend.

+- T Determined by normal course duration - C This award is for international students from selected countries only.
+Information should be obtained from the Australian Education Centre or Diplomatic Post in the home country.
 Conditions and entitlements vary depending on the home country.
 The closing date is normally early in the year before the year of study.